aelias-eu/open-pool-control-module/docs/salinator_reverse_engineering.md

 }
 ```
 This is the outcome:
-What they call in the datasheet Command 1 and COmmand 2, means: via I2C Send Data "Command2" to address 0x24:
+What they call in the datasheet Command 1 and Command 2, means: via I2C Send Data "Command2" to address 0x24:

 Binary data explanation  of Command2 a.k.a.
 System Command:
 ![image](https://github.com/aelias-eu/open-pool-control-module/assets/71124636/80b40237-544a-4c44-95a7-5363728fda2c)

+### Possible problems
+The chip acts not as one I2C slave, but as 4 slaves with addresses 0x24,0x34,0x35,0x36 (in reality there are more addreses the chip is using, but these 4 are interesting for this case).

+ToDo:
+ - [ ] **Find out if it is possible on the ESP to emulate more than 1 slave on a single I2C interface.** It is possible on Arduino  [Example](https://github.com/alexisgaziello/TwoWireSimulator) via address masking and also on some other chips, but it is a non-standard approach.
+Maybe this will need a saparate module for the Salinator/Chlorinator communication.

 # Used tools